 The neighbor replied, “Birbal, I sold the well to the farmer, but there is no water inside it.
 He has no right to draw water from the well.”

 Birbal said, “Look, since you have sold the well, you have no right to keep water in the farmer’s well.
 Either you pay rent to the farmer, or withdraw immediately.
 Realizing that his plan had failed, the neighbor apologized and went home.

 Moral – Cheating will not get you anything.
 If you cheat, you’ll pay soon enough.

 Moral Stories in English for Class 4 PDF

 I think you all must have liked this Moral Stories in English for Class 4 post.
 Share this and pass it on to your friends.
-Along with this, save studybaba.in in your browser because I will keep giving you many such information.
+Along with this, save studybaba.in in your browser because I will keep giving you much such information.

 You May Also Read